 Arriving at Glacier National Park by train is a fun way to visit the park.
 The Empire Builder route is one of the most iconic Amtrak lines and runs between Chicago and Seattle, stopping at both the East Glacier Park and West Glacier train stations along the way.

-The Going to the Sun Road shuttle system begins operation July 1 or when the Going to the Sun Road opens if a high snowpack prevents it from opening before July 1.
+The Going to the Sun Road shuttle system begins operation July 1 or when the Going to the Sun Road opens if a high snowpack prevents it from opening before July 1, and run until Labor Day.
 Shuttles run from the Apgar Visitor Center and the St. Mary Visitor Center to the Logan Pass Visitor Center with stops in between.

 Considering the Going to the Sun Road’s sharp turns and overhanging rock, vehicles longer than 21 feet (6.4 meters) or wider than 8 feet (2.4 meters) are prohibited between Avalanche Campground and the Rising Sun picnic area.
 Many RVs, trailers, and campervans are too long to drive the entire road.
 Thankfully, there are plenty of spots to park an oversized vehicle and then hop on the park shuttle.